liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

             /wiki/rss,\
             /portal/sample

 8. Restart your portal server.

 Congratulations!
 Your Struts action hook plugin is complete!

-When you access the *Sign In* portlet, the following message prints to your
+Now when you access the *Sign In* portlet, this message prints to your
 console:

     Wrapped /login/ action

-Furthermore, when you actually log in, another message prints to your console:
+When you actually log in, another message prints to your console:

     Wrapped /login/ action2
     Wrapped /login/ action